"So God created mankind in his own image, in the image of God he created them." Genesis 1:27

 Shopping fair trade can be expensive, but Lindsey has learned that the benefits far outweigh the costs.
 “I see it not just as clothing for myself, but as a way that I am able to contribute to someone else’s livelihood, so that makes it totally worth the added expense,” Lindsey explains.
 Since she has become more conscious of her purchasing decisions, she has been able to share her experience with others.
 She loves that fair trade products all have a significant story behind them.

 In the past, when a friend complimented her on her clothing, she would say something like, “I bought it off the $5 rack at T.J.
 Maxx!”
 After making the switch to fair trade, her stories look quite different.
 “I love to tell the stories of the things that I purchase.
-It’s fun to share about the men and women who are making the items,” Lindsey shares.
-To learn more about the lives affected by fair trade, check out this video from Poverty Inc. It documents the damage of fast-fashion and highlights the true impact of investing in fair trade businesses.
+It’s fun to share about the men and women who are making the items,” Lindsey says.

 Lindsey not only shops fair trade clothing… She also purchases tasteful accessories like Karama’s leather Addis Tote made by our talented artisans in Ethiopia.
 “I use my Karama bag every day.
 It gets better and better with age!”

-At Karama, our artisans are paid a reasonable price in exchange for their lovely, handmade products.
+At Karama, the artisans with partner with are paid a reasonable price in exchange for their lovely, handmade products.
 The meaning behind Karama’s name is “dignity”, and we fight to preserve that basic human right as we expose the talents of our many artisans, alleviating poverty one artisan and one small business at a time.